bootdotdev/blog/content/javascript/why-learn-javascript.md

 This demand explains why you should learn JavaScript: [72% of companies](https://devskiller.com/it-skills-report-2020/) are looking for a JavaScript coder.
 As a JavaScript developer, the median wage in the US is [around $112k](https://www.indeed.com/salaries/Javascript-Developer-Salaries) per year.

-Even if you don’t want to program websites or apps for a career, being able to create your own website with JavaScript in order to host your portfolio can be a huge help in your job hunt.
+Even if you don’t want to program websites or apps for a career, being able to create your own website with JavaScript to host your portfolio can be a huge help in your job hunt.

 ## 2. It makes you a versatile programmer.